Hearing Loss 2026: How It Affects Mental Health & Relationships

 7. When should I get my hearing checked?

-If you notice any changes—difficulty hearing conversations, ringing in the ears, or increased frustration during communication—it’s best to schedule a hearing assessment as soon as possible.
+If you notice any changes—difficulty hearing conversations, ringing in the ears, or increased frustration during communication—it’s best to schedule a hearing assessment.

 8. Are there non-device treatments for hearing loss?